Ninesideddevelopment/Pynums/README.md

 # Pynums
 A library for adding configurable Enum-type objects to python!
+I do understand that these aren't exactly Enums, but they work as them all the same :D

 If you have any issues or suggestions go to the github issues page and raise one!
 If you have any ideas the are very much welcome :D